When the transfer is pending

 Before you call the bank

-Start the next bank call with specifics.
+Start the next call to your bank with specifics.

 When a transfer is delayed, the hardest part is often knowing what to ask.
 A bank may ask for the UETR, wire transfer tracking number, sender reference, payment date, amount, currency, beneficiary bank, or correspondent bank details. uetr.ai helps you organize the status information that is visible from bank trackers so your next call to the sending or receiving bank starts from facts.